Vward-dev/animal-shelter-project/README.md

 # Final Capstone
 ​
-This directory contains all of the starter projects for the final capstone.
+This directory is for the final capstone.
 ​
-Each project contains instructions that provides information about the starting code and explains how to get started with the final capstone project.
+Please work with your assigned project instruction to begin your final capstone.